Termites are a real nuisance when they attack your place.

 Most wood filler products come in a wide variety of shades, so bring an example of the wood if you can.

-This allows you to make the right choice without having to rely on memory.
+This allows you to make the right choice without relying on memory.

-If you are painting over the wood, then the color becomes less important.
+If you paint over wood, the color becomes less important.

 However, if you are staining the wood, then you should choose a shade that is a little lighter than the wood itself.